14 Civilians Killed In Eastern DR Congo Attack - UrduPoint

 CODECO -- the name for the Cooperative for the Development of the Congo -- is a political-religious sect that claims to represent the interests of the Lendu ethnic group.

-It is considered one of the deadliest militias operating in the east of the country, blamed for a number of ethnic massacres.
+It is considered one of the deadliest militias operating in the east of the country, blamed for a number of ethnic massacres in Ituri.

-Jules Tsuba, president of an association of civil society groups in Djugu, said most of the victims in Monday's attack were children and stressed that the death toll was provisional.
+Jules Tsuba, president of an association of civil society groups in the region, said most of the victims in Monday's attack were children and stressed the death toll was provisional.

-"It's shocking to see children chopped up by machetes," he told AFP.

 Photos seen by AFP showed children splayed on the ground, covered in blood.

-Ituri and neighbouring North Kivu province have been governed by the security forces since May last year, in a bid to stem attacks.
-Civilian massacres have nonetheless continued.
+Ituri and neighbouring North Kivu province have been governed by the security forces since May last year in a bid to stem attacks, but massacres have continued.

-- State of siege - Termed a "state of siege" in DR Congo, the military- and police-led administrations of Ituri and North Kivu have come under criticism for their apparent ineffectiveness.

-The provinces are plagued by a growing number of attacks from various militias, including CODECO and the Allied Democratic Forces (ADF), which the Islamic State group describes as its local affiliate.